 If you have ever been pulled over by the police for speeding, you will know just how high the penalties can be and just how unyielding some officers may act.
 This is not to say that you should over speed and use a radar detector not to get caught, but we all know that, sometimes, you are in a hurry and you need to drive that little bit faster.
 The problem is that radar detectors have been around for ages and the police officers have kept up with the times and are using radars that cannot easily be detected.
 However, there is an upshot to that, because, since radar detectors have been around for ages, there are plenty of manufacturers on the market and that has driven the prices down.
-So we were able to test several devices, asked around some of our friends who work with the police, and have come up with the following list of the best radar detectors under $100 available in 2014 on the market.
+So we were able to test several devices, asked around some of our experts who work with the police, and have come up with the following list of the best radar detectors under $100 available on the market.
 Make sure to scroll pass the list to get to the in depth reviews we have prepared for each product.

 |Cobra XRS 9745 Voice Alert 15 Band Radar Detector||3.8 / 5||$$||Click Here!|